ITNaveen/interview-questions-NT/kubernetes/sec_net_rbac.md

     - protocol: TCP
       port: 443
 ```
+this NetworkPolicy restricts the frontend pod to only access IPs in the range 203.0.113.0/24 on port 443 (HTTPS).

 The key aspects of implementing zero-trust with network policies are:
 - Explicit default deny policies in all namespaces